-Career counselling helps you to promote your financial future by making better career decisions.
-It does so by upskilling your approach to career management.
-With career counselling you recognise your skills as marketable and transferable strengths, and learn how to refine them.
-Within limits, it gives you the confidence to choose where and how to apply those skills.
+Career counselling for novel writers helps you to promote your financial future and provide the space to maintain your writing through improved career decisions.
+It does so by developing your skills and understanding of career management.
+With career counselling you recognise those skills that are marketable and transferable strengths, and learn how to refine them.
+Within limits, it gives you the confidence to choose where and how to apply those skills in support of your writing career.

 For career counselling in Perth, this systemic approach to career management is useful when: